Andrew Mountbatten-Windsor: Residences

-As Andrew and Ferguson shared custody of their two daughters, the family continued to live at Sunninghill Park (built near Windsor Great Park for the couple in 1990) until Andrew moved to the Royal Lodge in 2004.
-In 2007 Ferguson moved into Dolphin House in Englefield Green, less than a mile from the Royal Lodge.
-In 2008 a fire at Dolphin House resulted in Ferguson moving into Royal Lodge, again sharing a house with Andrew.
-As of 2025 they were still cohabiting there.
-Andrew's lease of Royal Lodge was for 75 years, with the Crown Estate as landlord, at a cost of a single £1 million premium and a commitment to spend £7.5 million on refurbishment.
-In March 2023 it was reported that Andrew had been offered Frogmore Cottage after his nephew Prince Harry was requested to vacate the residence.
-The offer came amid reports that Andrew could no longer afford the Royal Lodge's running costs as he was about to lose his annual grant.
-In October 2025, it was reported that Andrew paid a peppercorn rent for the lease of the Royal Lodge in return for upfront payments of £8.5 million and that the legal agreement stipulated he and his family were entitled to live in the property until 2078.
-Later that month, Buckingham Palace announced that formal notice had been served to surrender the lease, and Andrew would move to alternative private accommodation on the Sandringham Estate.
+As Andrew and Ferguson shared custody of their two daughters, the family continued to live at Sunninghill Park, which had been built for the couple near Windsor Great Park in 1990, until Andrew moved to Royal Lodge in 2004.
+In 2007, Ferguson moved into Dolphin House in Englefield Green, less than a mile from Royal Lodge.
+A fire at Dolphin House in 2008 led her to move into Royal Lodge, once again sharing a home with Andrew.

+Andrew's lease of Royal Lodge was for 75 years, held from the Crown Estate, with a single £1 million premium and a commitment to spend £7.5 million on refurbishment.
+In March 2023, it was reported that Andrew had been offered Frogmore Cottage after his nephew Prince Harry was asked to vacate the residence.
+The offer came amid reports that Andrew could no longer afford the running costs of Royal Lodge, as he was due to lose his annual grant.
+In June 2026, it was revealed in a National Audit Office report that Andrew had received an undisclosed amount of rental income from sub‑letting three cottages on the Royal Lodge estate.

+In October 2025, it was reported that Andrew had paid a peppercorn rent for the Royal Lodge lease in exchange for upfront payments totalling £8.5 million, with the agreement entitling him and his family to reside at the property until 2078.
+Later that month, Buckingham Palace announced that formal notice had been served to surrender the lease.
+The Crown Estate later clarified that Andrew "will not be owed any compensation for early surrender of the lease ... once dilapidations are taken into account".
+On 2 February 2026, Andrew left Royal Lodge and moved temporarily to Wood Farm on the Sandringham estate while his future accommodation underwent renovation.
+He relocated to Marsh Farm in April 2026.
+Both properties are located on the Sandringham estate, which is privately owned by the King.